Rinaldo d'Este (1655–1737)

-Rinaldo d'Este (26 April 1655 - 26 October 1737) was Duke of Modena and Reggio from 1694 until his death, as well as a member of the House of Este.
-He was succeeded by his son.
+Rinaldo d'Este (25 April 1655 - 26 October 1737) was Duke of Modena and Reggio from 1694 until his death, as well as a member of the House of Este.
+He attempted to expand his holdings by siding with the Holy Roman Empire during the War of the Spanish Succession and the War of the Polish Succession, though his gains only consisted of the Duchy of Mirandola and the county of Novellara and Bagnolo.
+Rinaldo married his oldest son Francesco to the regent of France's daughter in an attempt to improve diplomatic relations with France.
+He died in 1737 and was succeeded by his son, Francesco.

 Biography

-Born at the Ducal Palace of Modena, he was the only son of the third marriage of Francesco I d'Este, Duke of Modena.
-His mother was Lucrezia Barberini, daughter of Taddeo Barberini and Anna Colonna.
+Born 25 April 1655, at the Ducal Palace of Modena, Rinaldo was the son of Francesco I d'Este, Duke of Modena and Lucrezia Barberini, daughter of Taddeo Barberini and Anna Colonna.
+Created cardinal on 2 September 1686, he aided in the elections of Popes Alexander VIII and Innocent XII.
+Rinaldo left the ecclesiastical career in 1694 to succeed his nephew Francesco II as duke.

-Created cardinal on 2 September 1686, he left the ecclesiastical career in 1694 to succeed his nephew Francesco II as duke.
-He married Princess Charlotte Felicitas of Brunswick-Lüneburg (1671–1710), eldest daughter of Johann Friedrich, Duke of Brunswick-Lüneburg and Benedicta Henrietta of the Palatinate.
-He hoped that this marriage to a German princess would provide him needed support from the various German royal houses, including the Habsburgs, who were connected to his wife by blood.
+Rinaldo married Princess Charlotte Felicitas of Brunswick-Lüneburg (1671–1710), eldest daughter of Johann Friedrich, Duke of Brunswick-Lüneburg and Benedicta Henrietta of the Palatinate, on 11 February 1696.
+He wanted to encourage relations between Modena and Brunswick, whose ruling house was the House of Hanover.
+Rinaldo hoped that this marriage to a German princess would provide him needed support from the various German royal houses, including the Habsburgs, who were connected to his wife by blood.

-Rinaldo married Charlotte in Modena on 11 February 1696.
-Rinaldo wanted to encourage relations between Modena and Brunswick, whose ruling house was the House of Hanover.
 The marriage was celebrated splendidly despite financial problems in Modena; the artist Marcantonio Franceschini was commissioned to paint a room, the Salone d'onore at the ducal palace in honour of the marriage.